Palace of the Convent of San Francisco: History

-By the early 17th century the convent was already in need of repairs, as attested by official letters requesting funds for this purpose.
-By 1703 the convent was again in need of repairs and in 1708 the church was in danger of collapse due to a string of winter storms, which incited authorities to free up funds to address the problems.
-In 1730, on the occasion of the visit of Philip V and his wife Elisabeth Farnese to Granada, more significant works to the convent were initiated, followed up by further repairs between 1737 and 1738 costing 8000 reales and another round of significant construction in 1759.
+By the early 17th century, the convent was already in need of repairs, as attested by official letters requesting funds for this purpose.
+By 1703, the convent was again in need of repairs and in 1708 the church was in danger of collapse due to a string of winter storms, which incited authorities to free up funds to address the problems.
+In 1730, on the occasion of the visit of Philip V and his wife Elisabeth Farnese to Granada, more significant works to the convent were initiated, followed by further repairs between 1737 and 1738 costing 8000 reales and by another round of significant construction in 1759.
 Among other things, these works repaired the cloister and the church and added two chapels to the church's west side.
 The present-day bell tower was built in 1787, as attested by an inscription found on one of its walls.
 As a result of these various works, much of the building's present-day appearance dates to the 18th century.

-During the French occupation of Granada in the early 19th century, the convent was used as a barracks by the French troops, who caused significant damage, stripped the palace of its wooden furnishings to use them as fuel for fire, and exacerbated the Alhambra's overall state of neglect.
-In 1832 one thousand ducats were granted from the royal treasury to repair some of the damage to the convent.
-In 1840 the property was put up for auction, at which point it was purchased by the Spanish state.
-By the early 20th century, however, the building was in a serious state of dilapidation.
-Restorations were undertaken between 1927 and 1929 under the direction of Leopoldo Torres Balbás, the architectural curator of the Alhambra at the time, at which point archeological excavations and studies also began uncover some of the original Nasrid palace.
+During the French occupation of Granada in the early 19th century, the convent was used as a barracks by French troops.
+They caused significant damage, stripped the palace of its wooden furnishings to use them as fuel for fire, and exacerbated the Alhambra's overall state of neglect.
+In 1832, one thousand ducats were granted from the royal treasury to repair some of the damage to the convent.
+In 1840, the property was put up for auction, at which point it was purchased by the Spanish state.

+By the early 20th century, the building was in a serious state of dilapidation.
+Restorations were undertaken between 1927 and 1929 under the direction of Leopoldo Torres Balbás, the architectural curator of the Alhambra at the time, at which time archeological excavations and studies also began to uncover some of the original Nasrid palace.
 Further excavations were undertaken under Torres Balbás's successor, Francisco Prieto Moreno.
-In the mid-20th century these excavations uncovered the original hammam (bathhouse) of the palace.
+In the mid-20th century, these excavations uncovered the original hammam (bathhouse) of the palace.
 The remains of the baths were subsequently neglected again until the early 21st century, when they underwent further study and some conservation efforts.
-In 1945 the restored convent was converted into a state-run Parador hotel, a function it continues to serve today.
+In 1945, the restored convent was converted into a state-run Parador hotel, a function it continues to serve today.